ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode23](images/xchaincode23.png)

-Notice that the interest rate returned is 0.01, which if you recall is the interest rate associated with MagnetoCorp's bondNumber 00003, which has a maturity date of 2020-02-28 which is the same month as the 2nd argument you passed for `getClosestBondRate`.
+11. Notice that the interest rate returned is 0.01, which if you recall is the interest rate associated with MagnetoCorp's bondNumber 00003, which has a maturity date of 2020-02-28 which is the same month as the 2nd argument you passed for `getClosestBondRate`.

-Now run the same evaluation but with the following arguments:
+12. Now re-evaluate the transaction `getClosestBondRate` (steps 9 - 11) with the following arguments:

 `"MagnetoCorp","2020-04-30"`

 What do you get returned?
 Is it expected?
 Which bond does the rate belong to?

-Lastly, run the same evaluation but with the following arguments:
+13. Lastly, run the same evaluation but with the following arguments:

 `"MagnetoCorp","2020-05-31"`